andreiliphd/carsten-glue-etl/README.md

 ## Scenarios
 - The data was increased by 100x.
+Two dimensions that we have to consider: compute and storage.
-We can add more nodes to increase processing power of ETL pipeline.
+We can add more nodes to raise processing power of ETL pipeline scaling horizontally, increasing concurrency.
+We can add more storage to instances scaling vertically, increasing storage capacity.
 - The pipelines would be run on a daily basis by 7 am every day.
-There is a schedule functionality in AWS Glue.
+There is a scheduling functionality in AWS Glue.
 - The database needed to be accessed by 100+ people.
-We can scale vertically.
+We can scale vertically or/and horizontally.
+Vertical scaling is an older approach.
+Programming concepts developed dramatically that allow to scale horizontally without problems.
+You can add Elastic Load Balancer and choose different strategies for distributing your traffic across replicas in AWS RDS.
+I also want to mention that S3 is growing very fast and AWS Athena allows working with more comfort even with CSV data.
+You can offload some heavy tasks from PostgreSQL to S3.
+And query your data with AWS Athena.

 ## Data Quality
 ### Airport codes